thefinegraphicsroom/Frame-Sight/readme.md

 ## Overview

-FrameSight is a desktop application designed for real-time OCR (text recognition) and overlay data extraction from live screen content (such as game broadcasts).
+FrameSight is a desktop application for real-time OCR (text recognition) and data extraction from live screen content such as games, broadcasts, or video feeds.

 This version is fully packaged as a Windows application.
-No additional installations (Node.js, libraries, etc.) are required.
+No additional software or libraries are required.

 ---